cascades-sjtu/Goshawk-tutorial/proposal/draft.md

 ### New version of Goshawk

-Technically speaking, the initial version of Goshawk has a two-stage working process: (1) memory-management function and MOS annotation and (2) ClangStaticAnalyzer-based bug detection.
+Technically speaking, the initial version of Goshawk has a two-stage working process: (1) memory-management function and MOS annotation and (2) Data-flow analysis based bug detection on those functions.
 Between the two stage, user must keep the intermediate output and call Codechecker in command line manually, which is not very convinient and error-prone for novices.
 The latest version of Goshawk combines the two stages into one script [run.py](https://github.com/Yunlongs/Goshawk/blob/master/run.py) and can directly view the analysis results.

 We also update its functionality of each stage.
 As for the first stage, Goshawk has provided some custom functionalities.
-Users can [re-train Simaese network](https://github.com/Yunlongs/Goshawk#ⅲb-re-train-simaese-network-for-your-customized-target-function-identification-task-egmm-functions-crypto-functions) for their customized target function identification task and use that model for inferring similarities between function prototypes.
-This work greatly expands the capabilities of Goshawk, making it no longer limited to memory management functions, but can also handle crypto functions.
+Users can [re-train Siamese network](https://github.com/Yunlongs/Goshawk#ⅲb-re-train-simaese-network-for-your-customized-target-function-identification-task-egmm-functions-crypto-functions) for their customized target function identification task and use that model for inferring similarities between function prototypes.
+This work greatly expands the capabilities of Goshawk, making it no longer limited to memory management functions.

 As for the second stage, we have ported the [ClangStaticAnalyzer checker plugin](https://github.com/Yunlongs/Goshawk/tree/master/plugins_src) in Goshawk to Clang-15.0.0 for supporting modern C/C++ projects, and re-organized the four checker into one entry checker [GoshawkAnalyzer](https://github.com/Yunlongs/Goshawk/tree/master/plugins_src/GoshawkAnalyzer).